mravendi/mravendi.github.io/_posts/2020-04-13-pytorch-COCO-Dataset.md

 # PyTorch torchvision COCO Dataset

 The PyTorch torchvision package has multiple popular built-in datasets.
 To see the list of PyTorch built-in datasets, visit the following [link](https://pytorch.org/docs/stable/torchvision/index.html).
 In this post, we will show you how to create a PyTorch dataset from COCO 2017.
+Here is the outline of this post:

 1. TOC